Articles on: Automate

 Required plan for Status Page

-The Status Page feature is available in Crisp Unlimited.
+The Status Page feature is available in Crisp Essentials and Plus plans.
 You need to make sure your website is subscribed to that plan so that you can use the Status Page feature.

 Check the Crisp Pricing page if you need more information on our plans.